dborovcanin/supermq/.gitlab/merge_request_templates/default.md

 - Update any related documentation.
 -->

-# What type of PR is this?
+## What type of PR is this?

 <!--This represents the type of PR you are submitting.

 For example:
-This is a bug fix because it fixes the following issue: #1234 This is a feature because it adds the following functionality: ...
+This PR is a bug fix because it fixes the following issue: #1234 This PR is a feature because it adds the following functionality: ...
-This is a refactor because it changes the following functionality: ...
+This PR is a refactor because it changes the following functionality: ...
-This is a documentation update because it updates the following documentation: ...
+This PR is a documentation update because it updates the following documentation: ...
-This is a dependency update because it updates the following dependencies: ...
+This PR is a dependency update because it updates the following dependencies: ...
-This is an optimization because it improves the following functionality: ...
+This PR is an optimization because it improves the following functionality: ...
 -->

 ## What does this do?